adrianocastro189/stormwind-library/documentation/docs/resources/core/classes.md

 ## Models

-Models are classes that represent a data structure, like a raid marker, a player, a target, macro, item, etc. They're usually used to hold information about game structures that can be used by addons as a way to standardize structures
+Models are classes that represent a data structure, like a raid marker, a player, a macro, an item, etc. They're usually used to hold information about game objects as a way to standardize structures.

 Here are some practices when creating models: